-- seek capital growth through a diversified portfolio of securities positively positioned to securities with positive or improving environmental and/or social characteristics that follow good governance practices; - seek an investment that embeds ESG principles; - are looking to use it as part of an investment portfolio and not as a complete investment plan.
+- seek an investment return through exposure to a range of asset classes; - seek an investment that embeds ESG principles; - are looking to use it as part of an investment portfolio and not as a complete investment plan.

 Dealing Requests received before 14:30 CET on any Valuation Day will be processed that day.